 Where to buy a prepaid sim card in Germany

-Wait till you get to the city and compare the prepaid sim cards of Vodafone, T-Mobile and a couple other German sim card providers.
-Data packages are much cheaper in the city than at Frankfurt Airport.
+Or wait till you get to the city and compare the prepaid sim cards of Vodafone, T-Mobile and a couple other German sim card providers.
+Data packages are much cheaper in the city than at Frankfurt Airport, but be aware that prices for sim cards in Germany are among the most expensive in Europe.
+The above online deal is much cheaper, trust me.
 It is a shame that there is no competition at Frankfurt Airport and therefore the mobile operators can ask these high prices.

 TEP Wireless portable WiFi device